akarimoon/dqn-for-sokoban/README.md

 to goal, their "storage locations".

 ## What did I do?
-I implemented basic Q learning algorithm using keras and visualizing using [pyxel](https://github.com/kitao/pyxel).
+I implemented Q-learning algorithm/Deep Q-learning Network (DQN) using keras and visualizing using [pyxel](https://github.com/kitao/pyxel).

 Note that the model and hyperparameters in the codes are not optimal (as of 11/07/19).